Our Story

 During a pro bono legal training session Anthony was leading at Microsoft, he mentioned the sentencing data he was collecting and found interest from those at the company.

 Two weeks later, with Anthony at the lead, a “Hackathon” team with more than 30 Microsoft volunteers and criminal legal system experts built the database prototype Anthony set out to create three years prior.
-Now named the AEJG Equity Dashboard, it covered 20 years’ worth of Washington state adult felony sentencing data from the Caseload Forecast Council (CFC).
-The team began meeting with additional experts and legislators to obtain feedback and start the journey to advance changes in criminal data collection requirements.
+Now the AEJG Equity Dashboard, it covered 20 years’ worth of Washington state adult felony sentencing data from the Caseload Forecast Council (CFC).
+The team began meeting with additional experts and legislators to obtain feedback and start to advance changes in criminal data collection requirements.

 2021